-Board, schedule, WBS, calendar, sprints, resources, risk — TruePPM derives them all from one task graph.
+Board, schedule, work breakdown, calendar, sprints, resources, risk — TruePPM derives them all from one set of tasks and dependencies.
 Change anything anywhere and the rest stays consistent, automatically.

 Each view is a projection of the same underlying tasks and dependencies — never a separate copy to reconcile.